Also Known As

 • Is shingles contagious?

-Yes, but not as contagious as chickenpox.
+Yes, but not as contagious as chickenpox, except in immunocompromised persons.
 The rash is the main source of infectious virus during shingles, although there may also be virus in the respiratory secretions if the infection is severe or the infected person is immunocompromised.
 Any pregnant woman or immunocompromised person should regard contact with a case of shingles as a risk of infection to themselves and seek rapid medical advice.

 • Can you get shingles by being exposed to someone who has active symptoms of shingles?